 Bank of America® Premium Rewards® credit card

 As with all of the Bank of America credit cards, your rewards rates are improved for loyal Bank of America customers.
 Preferred Rewards members can earn 25%-75% more points on every purchase (based on your enrolled tier: Gold 25%, Platinum 50%, Platinum Honors 75%).
 The Premium Rewards card not only offers great rewards rates but also a generous sign-up bonus.
-The card’s $95 annual fee is more than made up for by up to $200 in combined airline incidental and airport expedited screening statement credits + valuable travel insurance protections.
+The card’s $95 annual fee is more than made up for by up to $200 in combined airline incidental and airport expedited screening statement credits plus valuable travel insurance protections.

 - Receive 50,000 online bonus points, a $500 value, after you make at least $3,000 in purchases in the first 90 days of account opening.

 - Earn unlimited 2 points per $1 spent on travel and dining purchases and 1.5 points per $1 spent on everything else.

-- You have the flexibility to redeem for a statement credit, deposit into eligible Bank of America® or Merrill accounts like checking, savings, and 529, for gift cards or use at the Bank of America Travel Center.
+- You have the flexibility to redeem for a statement credit, deposit into eligible Bank of America® or Merrill accounts like checking, savings and 529 accounts, for gift cards or use at the Bank of America Travel Center.

 - No foreign transaction fee.